Susan M. Borris Released A New Thriller: Lost Identity

 (MENAFN- EIN Presswire)

-FL, UNITED STATES, November 5, 2024 /EINPresswire / -- Susan M. Borris released a new thriller titled Lost Identity.
+SOUTH MONMOUTH, OR, UNITED STATES, November 7, 2024 /EINPresswire / -- Susan M. Borris released a new thriller titled Lost Identity.
 A novel that introduces readers to a gripping story about a woman who wakes up from a five-year coma in a hospital with no memory of her identity or past life.
 The book explores her journey as she pieces together her fragmented memories and uncovers shocking truths about her existence.

-The story begins in a small town in Colorado, where the woman, referred to as Jane Doe, finds herself in a hospital.

 Lost Identity takes readers on a suspense-filled ride through the complexities of identity, memory, and deception.
 Borris skillfully navigates the intricacies of political intrigue and personal betrayal as Jane Doe confronts the possibility that her life might have been deliberately erased by those closest to her.
 As she delves deeper into her past, she faces numerous challenges that test her resilience and force her to question everything she believed was true.